We move into the 1916 centenary commemorations

 McNeill advocated the formation of a national volunteer force on the lines of the Ulster Volunteer Force.

-Query: Why did MacNeill countermand the orders of the IRB Military Council for manoeuvres on Easter Sunday?
+Query: So why did MacNeill countermand the orders of the IRB Military Council for manoeuvres on Easter Sunday?

 The British : We had learned of the planned uprising.
 On April 21 we arrested Irish nationalist Sir Roger Casement in County Kerry for running arms for the rebels.
 Eoin MacNeill, the leader of the Irish Volunteers, therefore canceled mobilization orders for the insurgents, but Pearse and Clarke went ahead with about 1,560 Irish Volunteers and a 200-man contingent of the Citizen Army.